Wirrina Cove: Resort and land ownership

 The resort did well in the 1980s, but after that it changed hands five times before falling into receivership in 1992.
 After being bought again it briefly revived, and was refurbished in 1995–6, but again fell into receivership in 2012, after losing a million dollars a year.

-The whole package of land owned, by David Whyte of BDO and Wirrina Corporation Pty Ltd and including the resort, caravan park, marina berths and lease, and some developed and undeveloped land, was broken up at the time of sale in 2013, with a total of A$9,954,782 paid for the acquisitions.
+The whole package of land owned, by David Whyte of BDO and Wirrina Corporation Pty Ltd, including the resort, caravan park, marina berths and lease, and some developed and undeveloped land, was broken up at the time of sale in 2013, with a total of A$9,954,782 paid for the acquisitions.

 The Auckland-based hotel chain VR Group bought the resort, and spent over A$1.5 million on upgrading most of the 87 rooms, the tennis courts, mini-golf course and gym, ready to re-open in April 2014.

 In 2019 the resort again changed hands, renamed the New Terry Hotel & Golf Resort and packaged to attract Chinese tourists by its new owner Andie Xu.
 The name is derived from the sound of Chinese words meaning peace, te and success, rry, and the menu features both Chinese and Australian dishes.
 Accommodation and other facilities are available at the resort.